Discover why you need to stop ‘trying’ in order to start sleeping

 It is true that some of the things noted above could actually be helpful.
 For example, if you are drinking 10 cups of coffee a day, then cutting down will be helpful, not least for your blood pressure.
 However, the majority of us drink a normal amount of caffeine and sleep absolutely fine.

-Equally, keeping a regular sleep wake cycle does help to keep your internal clock on time and maintain the natural drive to sleep.
+Equally, keeping a regular sleep/wake cycle does help to keep your internal clock on time and maintain the natural drive to sleep.
 However, the majority of us don’t go to bed at exactly the same time every night and sleep absolutely fine!

-For example, it was them who chose to move to the spare room, rather than share their bed with their partner.
+– Move to the spare room, rather than share their bed with their partner.

-Ask yourself the question: “What would you be doing in your life, if you weren’t spending all your energy trying to control your sleep?”
+“What would you be doing in your life, if you weren’t spending all your energy trying to control your sleep?”